qruto/laravel-wave/README.md

 window.Echo = new Echo({ broadcaster: WaveConnector });
 ```

-By default, you can find Echo connection sources in **resources/js/bootstrap.js** file.
+In a fresh application, you can find Echo connection sources in **resources/js/bootstrap.js** file.

 Replace it by the snippet above:
 <details>